DEVOTIONALS

 by “to suit their own desires”.
 It sounds like the scriptures

-the return of Jesus Christ, wouldn’t you agree?
+the return of Jesus Christ gets nearer, wouldn’t you agree?

-With that though in mind, let’s consider what we told about
+With that thought in mind, let’s consider what we told about

 the impact on the gospel when ‘the time will come’.
-What does
+What is

-it mean to ‘turn their ears away from the truth’?
-It means the
+the term ‘turn their ears away from the truth’ referencing?
+It

-world is winning the hearts and attention of the people, right?
+means the world is winning the hearts and attention of a huge

 Look at what happens: